e-hat/e-hat.github.io/_posts/2021-4-27-helloworld.md

 This is my inaugural blog post.
 On this blog, I plan to talk about how I solved certain programming problems that I have come across in my projects, discuss the architectures of some of my solutions, and maybe talk about other, off-computer stuff.
-Mainly, I just love the idea of having my own corner of the internet.
-Also, I like a lot of programming topics and so I am usually a beginner at something, so I'd like to jot down things that I *wished* I knew when I started learning a topic.
-Hopefully that made sense.
+Mainly, I just love the idea of having my own corner of the internet that is mine to do what I want with.
+Also, I like a lot of programming topics and so I am usually a beginner at something, so I'd like to jot down things that I wished I knew when I started learning a topic.

 ### Plans
 I'll probably start with a series about Plume, the programming language I am